 PPM can be used as an efficient tool for the management of stakeholders within the organization.
 It is important to be aware that stakeholders can have a different impact on the organization.
 For example, studies report that the involvement of line managers is crucial to the success of projects.
 In fact, if senior managers push through projects, but line managers, who are responsible for executing the organizational strategies, are not properly engaged, companies will never be able to align projects with their strategies.

-Moreover, even if the involvement of line managers is important, when it comes to managing stakeholders the contribution at all levels is essential.
+Moreover, even if the involvement of line managers is important when it comes to managing stakeholders, the contribution at all levels is essential.
 What usually happens is that stakeholders complain about the fact that senior managers do not really care about the stakeholder’s worries, needs, and requirements.
-To solve these problems companies should develop a strategic plan for engaging stakeholders.
+To solve these problems, companies should develop a strategic plan for engaging stakeholders.
 Such a plan will also help to implement an effective PPM process within the company.
-Even if organizational leaders have the required know-how to effectively manage stakeholders, they rarely utilize it because of a lack of a strategic plan for managing them.
+Even if organizational leaders have the required know-how to manage stakeholders effectively, they rarely utilize it because of a lack of a strategic plan for managing them.

 - Allocation quality of resource distribution throughout the portfolio;

 To be effective in managing stakeholders, leaders should go over just minimizing the potential negative influence stakeholders can have on projects.
 In the same way, managers should not focus exclusively on managing the stakeholders that can positively affect the project.
-In fact, by including stakeholders from beginning to end it could increase the engagement and satisfaction of stakeholders.
+In fact, including stakeholders from beginning to end, could increase the engagement and satisfaction of stakeholders.